-The rest of the paper is organized as follows.
-The system model and problem formulation are discussed in Section \ref{system_model}.
-In Section \ref{Optimal_Deployment_under_Outage_Probability_Constraint}, the optimal deployment in heterogeneous Rayleigh fading WSNs under outage probability constraints on communication channels is studied and an iterative algorithm based on the obtained necessary conditions is provided.
-The optimal deployment in heterogeneous WSNs given ergodic capacity constraints on all wireless links and the corresponding deployment algorithm are studied in Section \ref{Optimal_Deployment_under_Ergodic_Capacity_Assumption}.
-Simulation results and concluding remarks are provided in Sections \ref{experiments} and \ref{conclusion}, respectively.
+The rest of the manuscript is organized as follows: The system model and problem formulation are outlined in Section \ref{system_model}.
+In Section \ref{Optimal_Deployment_under_Ergodic_Capacity_Assumption}, the optimal deployment in heterogeneous Rayleigh fading WSNs given ergodic capacity constraints on all wireless links is studied, and an iterative algorithm based on the obtained necessary conditions is provided.
+The proofs of the results in Section \ref{Optimal_Deployment_under_Ergodic_Capacity_Assumption} are provided in Appendices.
+Finally, Section \ref{experiments} presents the simulation results and Section \ref{conclusion} concludes the paper.